Thinking about living or visiting Merida, Mexico?

 Notable location – Santa Lucia

 Another popular place to add to the ‘where to stay in Merida’ list is Santa Lucia.
-It’s very close to the city center and walking distance to everything you might need like cafes or restaurants.
+It’s very close to the city center and within walking distance of everything you might need, like cafes or restaurants.

 Conclusion: Where To Stay In Merida Mexico?